-Do you want to support healthcare through medical laboratory research and testing?
+Do you want to impact patient care through clinical diagnostic testing?

 Stevenson's Bachelor of Science in Medical Technology combines the sciences of biology and chemistry with medicine and the clinical sciences to prepare you for a professional career as a medical laboratory scientist, also known as medical technologist.